Preventing and Preparing for a Healthcare Fraud Investigation

 Preventing and responding to healthcare fraud

-Considering the damage that healthcare fraud can cause, it is critical for healthcare-related companies to take appropriate proactive and preventative steps.
+Considering the damage that healthcare fraud can cause, it is critical for healthcare-related entities to take appropriate proactive and preventative steps.
 For instance, medical and dental providers can consider joining the Healthcare Fraud Prevention Partnership (HFPP), which was created to help public and private healthcare providers detect and prevent fraud through data sharing and transparency.

 - COVID-19 may have created fraud opportunities, but it also slowed the court’s ability to hear fraud cases.
 Here’s what to expect as the courts reopen